Moving Company Answering Service

 Moving estimates need human judgment

 Correct.
 AI should not invent exact prices.
-It should capture the details, explain approved estimate steps, answer basic policy questions, and route complex pricing to staff.
+It should capture the details, explain approved estimate steps, answer basic policy questions, and send complex pricing to staff.

 We do not want callers to think we are a broker